-Before you appeal against a decision, you should speak to a Planning Officer to see whether or not an amendment to your original application could resolve the issues.
+Before you appeal against a decision, you should speak to a Planning Officer to see whether an amendment to your original application could resolve the issues.

 The time limits in which you need to submit your appeal to the Planning Inspectorate are as follows: